EricBanker12/no-more-command-typos/README.md

 ## No More Command Typos
 Tera-Proxy module for Tera Online.
 Always blocks sending messages that start with "!".
-Also works for whisper target and message.
+Also works for whispers and whisper targets.

 Recommended for use with mods by:
 * [Pinkie Pie](https://github.com/pinkipi)